McConnell's push on judges gives GOP something to tout in November

 “Circuit judges have been my top priority,” McConnell told Fox News last month.
 “We’re not behind on circuit judges; we’re way ahead.”

 The Senate, mostly on a partisan basis, has confirmed 15 circuit court judges since the beginning of Trump’s term — more than any of the last five administrations at this point in their terms.
-And the pace of confirmations has far exceeded that of President Barack Obama administration’s where it took an average of 165 days to confirm a judge compared to just 14 days under the Trump administration, according to data compiled Senate Judiciary Committee Democrats.
+And the pace of confirmations has far exceeded that of President Barack Obama's administration, when it took an average of 165 days to confirm a judge compared with just 14 days under the Trump administration, according to data compiled Senate Judiciary Committee Democrats.

 Charlie Sykes, conservative author, commentator and host of The Daily Standard podcast, said the court is a top issue for many conservatives in elections and will help to motivate the party's anti-abortion and pro-gun voters.

-"On a scale of one to ten, the issue of conservative judges would rank as an eleven," Sykes said.
+"On a scale of one to 10, the issue of conservative judges would rank as an 11," Sykes said.
 "It is difficult to overstate how important it is for the Trump base."

 For McConnell, it's been about the long game.
 In the final year of Obama's presidency, the majority leader set new precedent by refusing to consider the nomination of Merrick Garland to replace Justice Antonin Scalia on the Supreme Court.
 It's a move that still angers Democrats and one that McConnell partly credits for electing Trump.

 Just three months into Trump's term, the Senate voted to confirm his choice, Neil Gorsuch, to the high court.
-That's helped reassure some skeptical Trump voters.
+That helped reassure some skeptical Trump voters.

 "Walk through the litany of Trump outrage and disgust and slurs, and they’ll come back with ‘but Gorsuch — at least we got Gorsuch,'" Sykes said.